Measurement of the inclusive $t\bar{t}$ production cross section in the lepton+jets channel in $pp$ collisions at $\sqrt{s}$= 7 TeV with the ATLAS detector using support vector machines: Object definitions

 \section{Object definitions}

 \textbf{Electrons}

 Electron candidates are selected using the offline identification with tight requirements~\cite{PERF-2010-04} within a fiducial region with transverse momentum $p_{\mathrm{T}} >25$~\GeV\ and $\vert \eta \vert< 2.47$, excluding the calorimeter transition region $1.37<\vert \eta \vert< 1.52$.
 They are subjected to several other strict criteria including requirements on track quality, impact parameter, calorimeter shower shape, and track--cluster matching.
 The electron candidates are also required to be isolated.
 The transverse energy ($E_{\mathrm{T}}$) deposited in the calorimeter in a cone of size $\Delta R = 0.2$ around the electron is calculated.
 Additionally, the scalar sum of the $p_{\mathrm{T}}$ of tracks in a cone of size $\Delta R = 0.3$ is determined.
 Both of these quantities have selection requirements that depend on the $\eta$ and $E_{\mathrm{T}}$ of the electron candidate, and which ensure 90\% efficiency for electrons from $W$ boson or $Z$ boson decays~\cite{PERF-2013-03}.
-To avoid double counting of jets and electrons (which are reconstructed by independent algorithms), jets within $\Delta R=0.2$ of a reconstructed electron are removed.
 Finally, electrons lying within $\Delta R = 0.4$ of a selected jet are discarded to reject leptons from heavy-flavor decays.

 \textbf{Muons}